abhinavvv03/Rubber-Duckey/Payload---Fake-Update-screen.md

 ```

 Suggestion:
-Turn of the second display (if there is one) with WINDOWS p and some arrow keys.
+Turn off the secondary display (if there is one) with WINDOWS p and some arrow keys.